cijujoseph/activiti-examples/tips-and-tricks/README.md

-Folder hosting quick & hacky solutions..use with care!
+Folder hosting quick & hacky solutions..use with caution!